-- school choir performed in front of the school, parish and wider communities;

-- public speaking competition from Year 1 6;

-- gifted and/or talented programs including CSIRO Science challenge and the Math's Olympiad;

-- University of NSW ICAS in English and Mathematics;

-- chess club and chess coaching;

-- team and individual sports, as well as cross country, athletics and swimming Diocesan, Polding, and State levels in baseball, softball, rugby league and AFL;

-- lunchtime drama classes;

-- lunchtime art classes;

-- school band with strong involvement in both the junior and senior sections.
+- school choir performed in front of the school, parish and wider communities; - public speaking competition from Years 1 6; - gifted and/or talented programs including CSIRO Science challenge and the Maths Olympiad; - University of NSW ICAS in English and Mathematics; - chess club and chess coaching; - team and individual sports, as well as cross country, athletics and swimming Diocesan, Polding, and State levels in baseball, softball, rugby league and AFL; - lunchtime drama classes; - lunchtime art classes; - school band with strong involvement in both the junior and senior sections.
 Band students were taught the various instruments involved in a concert band.
-The band performed in front of the school and wider communities;

-- piano tuition;
+The band performed in front of the school and wider communities; - piano tuition; - debating; and - environment club.

-- debating;

-- environment club;

-- Tai chi; and

-- lunchtime homework club.